Facebook Call-to-Action Button Not Working? Common Fixes

-• Wrong CTA Type: Match the button (e.g., "Shop Now", "Learn More") to your audience’s stage in the buyer’s journey.
+• Wrong CTA Type: Match the button, such as "Shop Now" or "Learn More", to your audience's stage in the buyer journey.

 • Broken Links: Test all URLs to ensure they direct users to the correct, relevant destination.